Bachelor of Science Degree Requirements

 - The upper-division writing skills requirement can be met by passing the university Upper-Division Writing Examination (0 units).
 Students can opt to take a 3- to 4-unit W course (e.g., PLANT 110W or ENGL 160W) and pass a grade of C or higher to meet this requirement.

 - One semester prior to graduation, contact your academic advisor to prepare and file an official certification of major requirements form.
-Your application for graduation cannot be processed by the Degree Advising Office until this form has been submitted.
+Your application for graduation cannot be processed by the Undergraduate Degree Evaluations until this form has been submitted.

-- Viticulture students are encouraged to become certified crop scientists/specialists and should consult their faculty advisor for additional requirements for certification.
+- Viticulture students are encouraged to become certified crop scientists/specialists and pest control advisors (PCAs).
+Students should consult their faculty advisor for additional requirements for certification.

 - All courses listed under the major and additional requirements require a grade of C or better.

 In their fields of specialization, faculty members hold advanced degrees from leading universities.
 They bring a wealth of basic and practical information into the classroom.
-Faculty work with each student to plan and design an individualized program of study that meets the student's educational and career objectives.
-Faculty members are involved in research and public service through the Viticulture and Enology Research Center, one of four centers in the California Agricultural Technology Institute.
-The center offers excellent opportunities for students to gain experience by participating in applied research projects that address and help solve problems faced by California's grape and wine industries.
+Faculty work with each student to plan and design an individualized program of study that meets the student’s educational and career objectives.
+Faculty members are involved in research and public service through the Viticulture and Enology Research Center.
+The center offers excellent opportunities for students to gain experience by participating in applied research projects that address and help solve problems faced by California’s grape and wine industries.